-- Dividend of 0.1% - Interest rebate of 5% of interest paid on standard rate loans during the financial year.
+- Dividend of 0.05% - Interest rebate of 5% of interest paid on standard rate loans during the financial year.

-The rate of proposed dividend is at the higher end of rates available in the marketplace for ondemand funds.
-Some financial institutions have in fact started to charge negative interest rates on deposits.
+The rate of proposed dividend is at the higher end of rates available in the marketplace for on-demand funds.
+As previously outlined, some financial institutions have in fact started to charge negative interest rates on deposits.

 In proposing the interest rebate, we continue our practice to reward those members whose loyalty to the credit union as borrowers ensures its continued existence and viability.
 Without borrowers, our primary reason for existence is gone.

-As I step down from the post of Chair, I believe that the credit union is in good shape, and I am very optimistic for its future.
+At the end of my first year as Chair, I believe that the credit union is in good shape, and I am very excited for our future.
 In conclusion, I would like to thank my fellow Directors, Board Oversight Committee and all our Volunteers for their time and commitment to the Credit Union over the past year.
 I would also like to acknowledge the ongoing significant contribution of the CEO, Management Team and staff to the growth and success of the credit union.